-\English Language Arts and General Social Science certification fields require at least one course in two areas.
+^{}English Language Arts and General Social Science certification fields require at least one course in two areas.

-- EDU 501.
-Strategies for Creative Classroom Management (3) An examination of prominent theories and research regarding instructional and management strategies and their relationship to teacher effectiveness.
-Classroom experience component.
-Prerequisite: Acceptance into graduate studies in education. - EDU 502.
-Curriculum and Instruction for the Elementary School (3) A study of the research involving curricular designs and their impact on the elementary school classroom.
-Attention is given to planning, developing, and evaluating curricula for effective teaching and instruction.
-Classroom experience component.
-Prerequisite: Acceptance into graduate studies in education. - EDU 503.
-Curriculum, Instruction, and Teaching Methodology for the Secondary School (3) A study of the current research and practice involving curricular designs and their impact on the secondary school.
-Attention is given to content-related teaching methodologies and pedagogy proven effective in the secondary school.
-Classroom experience component.
-Prerequisite: Acceptance into graduate studies in education. - EDU 504.
+- EDU 504.
 Issues and Innovations in Early Childhood Education (3) A general curriculum course with emphasis on researching the strengths and weaknesses of current models and identifying critical problems and projected solutions.
 Prerequisite: Acceptance into graduate studies in education. - EDU 513.
 Historical and Contemporary Perspectives in Education (3) A study of the roles of education in past and present society, the course is also designed to provide a framework for reflecting on the ideal.
 Classroom experience component.
 Prerequisite: Acceptance into graduate studies in education. - EDU 514.
 Psychological Interpretations of Learning and Development (3) Current research and educational applications of theories of learning and development with emphasis on their relationship to educational products, programs, and techniques.
 Classroom experience component.
 Prerequisite: Acceptance into graduate studies in education. - EDU 517.
 Survey of Exceptionality (3) Advanced study of the full range of exceptionality in children.
 Examination of etiology, prevention, emerging issues, and current methodologies.
 Classroom experience component.
 Prerequisite: Acceptance into graduate studies in education. - EDU 519.
 Fundamentals of Instructional Technology (3) A lab-based study of technological hardware and software applications and teaching methodologies utilized when integrating technology into the classroom curriculum as a teaching and a learning tool.
 An investigation of current research is an integral component of this course.
 Classroom experience component.
 Prerequisite: Acceptance into graduate studies in education. - EDU 520.
 Computer-Based Instructional Technologies (3) A study of the historical, social, and educational context of computers; hands-on experience with computers in the areas of computer systems, software, operations, word processing, databases, spreadsheets, graphics, telecommunications, and adaptive devices.
 Prerequisite: Acceptance into graduate studies in education. - EDU 521.
-Current and Emerging Instructional Technologies (3) Study of and experience with software and applications of emerging technologies including Hypermedia, distance learning, animation, desktop publishing, and optical technologies.

-ogy.
-Prerequisite: Acceptance into graduate studies in education, and EDU 520 or approval of instructor.
+Current and Emerging Instructional Technologies (3) Study of and experience with software and applications of emerging technologies including Hypermedia, distance learning, animation, desktop publishing, and optical technology.
+Prerequisite: Acceptance into graduate studies in education, and EDU 520 or approval of instructor. - EDU 522.

-EDU 522.
 Curriculum Integration of Technology (3) Study of and experience with the integration of technology in the curriculum focusing on evaluation of educational software, instructional design, production techniques involving repurposing of videodiscs, video compression, and validation skills.
-Prerequisite: Acceptance into graduate studies in education and EDU 521.
+Prerequisite: Acceptance into graduate studies in education and EDU 521. - EDU 526.

-EDU 526.
 Research Methodology and Evaluation in Education (3) A survey of research methods appropriate to the educator.
 The development, administration, evaluation, and interpretation of educational assessment, including creating plans that integrate teaching and assessment; designing objective, performance, and portfolio assessments; evaluating students and discussing evaluations with parents; and interpreting standardized tests.
 Curriculum lab fee.
 Classroom experience component.
 Prerequisite: Acceptance into graduate studies in education.
 EDU 530.
-Teaching Social Concepts in Early Childhood Education (3) Social learning for the young child with emphasis on individual socialization, cultural differences, consumerism, career awareness, and other societal concerns.
-Classroom experience component.
-Prerequisite: Acceptance into graduate studies in education.
+Teaching Social Concepts in Early Childhood Education (3) Social learning for the young child with emphasis on individual socialization, cultural